 Biden goes, trust me, I'm not violating the Constitution with my gun orders.

-Oh, okay, with my gun control orders.
+With my gun control orders.

-Biden made more false comments about guns, and then I see circle back Gensaki had to circle back and then tap dance trying to clean up everything.
+And then I see circle back Jensaki had to circle back and then tap dance trying to clean up everything.

-A reporter said, is the president's belief that you don't have to underground go or background check when you go to a gun show?
+A reporter said, is the president's belief that you don't have to underground go a background check when you go to a gun show, which is what he said.

-This idea that you know Biden's gun control, claiming that an AR-15 pistol with a stabilizing brace is something that you can conceal.
+And a lot of criticism of Merrick Garland being at this presser on this whole thing, doubling down on stupidity, this idea that Biden's gun control, claiming that an AR-15 pistol with a stabilizing brace is something that you can conceal.

 Now, by the way, as a side note here, firearms, this was in the Daily Wire, background checks are at a record high.

-Americans see what's coming, and they're like racing to the local gun store to get firearms before all of these changes get put into place by the stroke of a pen.
+Americans see what's coming and they're like racing to the local gun store to get firearms before all of these changes get put into place by the stroke of a pen.

-The president Urging Congress to ban, quote, assault weapons, which they can't even define, and larger magazines, but they don't even know what they're talking about.
+And he wants to take it further, as we know, the president urging Congress to ban, quote, assault weapons, which they can't even define, and larger magazines, but they don't even know what they're talking about.

-I mean, that's part of the problem is they their knowledge of weapons is so limited and so low that they don't even really understand what it is that they're talking about.
+I mean, that's part of the problem is their knowledge of weapons is so limited and so low that they don't even really understand what it is that they're talking about.

-The alleged shooter in Boulder last month had a pistol with an arm brace, which could make a firearm more stable, more accurate while still being concealable.
+The alleged shooter in Boulder last month had a pistol with an arm brace, which could make a firearm more stable, more accurate, while still being concealable.

-Okay, concealable in this context is probably misleading because while it's certain, yeah, AR pistols with a stabilizer can be concealed, what, in a backpack in a big bag that you're carrying around, you're not going to be able to put it on your person the way you would a traditional pistol or a revolver.
+Okay, concealable in this context is probably misleading because while it's certain, yeah, AR pistols with a stabilizer can be concealed, what, in a backpack, in a big bag that you're carrying around, you're not going to be able to put it on your person the way you would a traditional pistol or revolver.

 It's not concealable in that sense.